Common questions from security teams evaluating LayerV

 Proxy mode deployments take less than an hour—just a DNS change and Okta app configuration.
 Sidecar agent deployments (coming soon) for EKS/ECS take 2-4 hours including testing.
 Full enterprise rollouts typically complete within 1-2 weeks.

-You need an Okta tenant (any tier), AWS infrastructure you want to protect, and admin access to configure DNS.
-No agents are required for proxy mode.
-We provide guided setup with our team.
+For the free tier: just sign up and start creating QURLs — no infrastructure requirements.
+For production deployments: you need an Okta tenant (any tier), AWS infrastructure you want to protect, and admin access to configure DNS.
+No agents required for proxy mode.

 All plans include email support, documentation, and access to our engineering team during onboarding.
 Enterprise plans include dedicated Slack channel, 24/7 support, and a named customer success manager.